dancer1325/aws-s3-userguide/doc_source/storage-class-intro.md

 # Using Amazon S3 storage classes<a name="storage-class-intro"></a>

-Each object in Amazon S3 has a storage class associated with it\.
-For example, if you list the objects in an S3 bucket, the console shows the storage class for all the objects in the list\.
-Amazon S3 offers a range of storage classes for the objects that you store\.
-You choose a class depending on your use case scenario and performance access requirements\.
-All of these storage classes offer high durability\.

-The following sections provide details of the various storage classes and how to set the storage class for your objects\.
+* 👀storage class / EACH object | Amazon S3 👀
+  * range of allowed ones
+  * high durability
+  * criteria to choose one
+    * use case scenario
+    * performance access requirements

 **Topics**
 + [Storage classes for frequently accessed objects](#sc-freq-data-access)